DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 Instead of a flat description like "the bill was amended," you get a mutation graph—a complete structural record of how every piece of text changes across authoritative versions, as observable from structured amendment markup and version releases.

-Questions about deliberative openness that have been studied through case analysis and aggregate rule-type coding become quantifiable at the amendment level.
+For the first time, questions about deliberative openness that have relied on anecdote and case study become quantifiable.
 Have floor amendment opportunities declined over time?
 Has amendment activity centralized in leadership and committee chairs?
 How often do substitute amendments completely overwrite a bill's text, bypassing the deliberative process?
 The amendment topology provides continuous, computable metrics for all of these—amendment depth, branching factor, overwrite ratio—across every bill in every Congress in the dataset.

-In modern Congress, much of the most important legislation does not pass through the normal process.
-Instead, policy is loaded onto "vehicles"—must-pass bills like appropriations, reconciliation bills, or defense authorizations.
-A bill might be introduced with almost no text (a "shell bill") and then have hundreds of pages of policy inserted later via amendment or conference committee action.
+Congress cannot pass thousands of separate bills each year.
+Instead, it consolidates related policies into vehicles—larger, must-pass bills designed to carry legislative cargo across the finish line.
+Think of it as legislative logistics: this layer identifies which bills are the prime movers (the engines pulling the weight) and which provisions are the cargo being loaded.
+This is the infrastructure of passing laws, not "sneaking" things in.
+In modern Congress, much of the most important legislation travels this way—appropriations, reconciliation bills, or defense authorizations.
+A bill might be introduced with almost no text—a shell bill—and then have hundreds of pages of policy inserted later via amendment or by the conference committee (the bipartisan House–Senate group that reconciles the two chambers' versions).
 Other times, a conference committee produces a report that bears little resemblance to what either chamber actually passed.

 The database identifies and classifies these vehicle strategies automatically, using rule-based structural thresholds applied to measurable properties: the ratio of introduced text to final text, the fraction of conference report language absent from chamber versions, the overwrite ratio of substitute amendments.

-The classifications—shell vehicles, conference overwrites, strike-all substitutions, reauthorization absorptions—are not probabilistic guesses.
+The classifications—shell vehicles, conference overwrites, strike-all substitutions (amendments that replace the entire text of a bill or section), reauthorization absorptions (when expiring programs are renewed and other policy is folded in)—are not probabilistic guesses.
 The thresholds are explicit, declared, and auditable.

 That changes the empirical footing of how legislative strategy is studied.
 When are vehicles deployed—under divided government, during must-pass deadlines, for controversial policy?
 How often do conference committees introduce substantial new policy that was never considered by either chamber?
 Has reconciliation been increasingly exploited for non-budgetary policy?
-These questions have been studied through case analysis and bill-level comparison (Sinclair 2016; Krutz 2001).
-This framework extends them to provision-level, XML-faithful, deterministic measurement across the full legislative record.
+These questions have been asked qualitatively for decades; the vehicle layer provides the infrastructure to answer them quantitatively across the full legislative record.

-This layer is structurally central.
+This is the structurally central layer.
 At the level of individual provisions—paragraphs and subparagraphs of legislative text—the database tracks where every piece of language came from and where it went.

-The system defines the atomic text unit as the smallest XML-native, unsplit legislative text element: one leaf node from GPO Legislative XML, identified by a deterministic path that ensures stability across system rebuilds.
+The system treats the smallest indivisible piece of text as the atomic text unit: one leaf node from GPO Legislative XML, identified by a deterministic path that ensures stability across system rebuilds.
 Each atom links to its structural parent in a full containment hierarchy (atom → paragraph → subsection → section → title → bill), with sibling relationships, cross-references, and dependency edges all explicitly stored and queryable.
 Lineage is tracked across versions using deterministic rules with explicit method labels—no lineage is ever inferred without recording how it was established.

-When text appears between versions without a corresponding amendment record—which happens constantly, because committee markups, manager's amendments, and conference negotiations do not generate structured amendment records—the system detects the appearance by comparing authoritative versions and classifies each insertion by procedural interval.
+When text appears between versions without a corresponding amendment record—which happens constantly, because committee markups, manager's amendments (bundled changes offered by the bill's sponsor), and conference negotiations do not generate structured amendment records—the system detects the appearance by comparing authoritative versions and classifies each insertion by procedural interval.
+That classification is what we call detection context: the stage at which the system first observes the text.

 This makes measurable full survival (provisions that persist from introduction to enrollment), partial incorporation (fragments absorbed into other measures), fragment diffusion (language migrating across bills and policy domains), and preloaded dominance detection (identifying when late-stage text overwhelms earlier deliberative content).

-It also enables provenance tracking for enacted law, constructing end-to-end lineage chains from introduced text through amendments, conference reports, and enrolled bills to the U.S. Code sections they modify.
+It also enables provenance tracking for enacted law, constructing end-to-end lineage chains from introduced text through amendments, conference reports, and enrolled bills to the U.S. Code (the official compilation of federal statute) sections they modify.
 And it supports measurement of legislative text reuse and template language diffusion across policy domains and Congresses—identifying the boilerplate provisions, enforcement mechanisms, and definitional frameworks that recur throughout federal statute.

 For example, a two-sentence provision establishing a grant program may be introduced in one bill, partially incorporated into a larger authorization measure during committee markup, and finally enacted through a conference report attached to a different vehicle entirely.
 The lineage layer reconstructs that path deterministically.